vdimensions/mason/README.md

 ## What is mason?

 This project was born out of my day-to-day struggle in managing my project's versioning and packaging processes.
-It answered the need for a consistent and easy-to-manage way to increase versions, create nuget packages and keep project metadata (like assembly title, project id, copyright, license and etc.) aligned between the package description and the project build artefact (AssemblyInfo), as well as automatic version incrementing on build.
+It answered the need for a consistent and easy-to-manage way to increase versions, create nuget packages and keep project metadata (like assembly title, project id, copyright, license and etc.) aligned between the package description and the project build artefact (AssemblyInfo).

 At the current state *mason* consists of 3 separate tools: